daniel-manrique/Stroke_PDGFR-B_Reactivity/README.md

 ## Support files

 **.bib files** These are files associated to each notebook containing cited bibliography.
 **science.csl** This files contains the Science Journal citation style implemented in the notebooks.
-Please note this is style is not associated to the journal the original research artiche is publish in.
+Please note this is style is not associated to the journal the original research article is publish in.